Inmates at Iowa's state prisons helping produce PPE

 FORT DODGE, Iowa (KWQC) - As the COVID-19 pandemic unfolds, the need for personal protective equipment still remains a high priority.

-Inmates in Iowa's state prisons are working to help contribute to the supply of PPE and they're producing it in big numbers.
+Inmates in Iowa's state prisons are working to help contribute to the supply of PPE.

 Iowa Prison Industries (IPI) provides work training to men and women incarcerated at Iowa's state prisons.